 Gift cards for local restaurants

 Don’t forget that our restaurants need our support too.
-Most local restaurants will sell gift cards for purchase and even if they aren’t open for dine-in you can use them for take-out.
+Most local restaurants will sell gift cards for purchase.
 This guarantees profits go right to the restaurant versus to a food delivery service like UberEats.

 Healthy Genie (Date Spreads)